viet34tqc/notebook/interview.md

 - <https://www.youtube.com/watch?v=Kjkx2BASAZA>
 - <https://tkdodo.eu/blog/why-you-want-react-query>

+Here are the reasons:

+- We don't have to handle loading, error, and data state manually
+- Caching data: the data returned from the request is cached until the `staleTime` has passed

+## When does clean up funciton run

+- When the component unmounts
+- When the dependancy changed => the `useEffect` runs again => then it runs the clean up function of the previous effect.

 ## What is the use of `generic` in TS

+- To enable types to act as parameters.
+- When you start needing a generic is when you truly don't know what type is going to be passed into the function or you have things inside the function that rely on knowing that type

 ## Difference between `generic` and `unknown` in TS